Trusted 5 Star Reviews

 Fact checked

-How to Choose Best Dog Breeds for Children with Autism & Families
+How to Choose the Best Dog Breeds for Children with Autism & Families

-A lot of people coping with a disability (physical and/or mental) or feeling the need of en emotional support chose to welcome a dog as a new member of their family.
-There are also many parents who decide to get a service or a companion dog for their child, coping with Autism.
-Autism or autism spectrum disorder (ASD) is considered a wide range of conditions characterized with issues in speech and non-verbal communication, social skills as well as with the presence of repetitive behaviors.
-According to the Centers for Disease Control (CDC), 1 in 44 children in the US today are affected by Autism.
-How a dog can benefit a child with Autism and how to choose the most suitable breed, are two of the questions that will answer in today’s article.
+Many people coping with a disability (physical and/or mental) or in need of emotional support choose to welcome a dog into their family.
+Additionally, many parents decide to get a service or companion dog for a child coping with Autism.
+Autism, or Autism Spectrum Disorder (ASD), is a wide range of conditions characterized by challenges in speech and non-verbal communication, social skills, and the presence of repetitive behaviors.
+According to the Centers for Disease Control (CDC), "about 1 in 31 (3.2%) children aged 8 years has been identified with ASD".
+How a dog can benefit a child with Autism and how to choose the most suitable breed are two of the questions we will answer in today’s article.

 Author